-Citrus thrips are not just a pest of orange trees - now they feed on blueberries, too!
+Citrus thrips are not just a pest of orange trees and tomatoes - now they feed on blueberries, too!

 As true bugs, thrips (Thysanoptera) are cousins to lice, both of which evolved from sap-sucking aphids.
 Citrus thrips are small, narrow-bodied insects that use rasping and sucking mouthparts to take nutrient rich sap from host plants.
 These pests are also vectors for disease.
 What puts citrus thrips in the news today is the way they are modifying their diet to coincide with human efforts at plant breeding.

 First, citrus thrips are very difficult to see.
 They generally hide underneath leaves and leap away, flying to another hiding place when they feel threatened.
 Since their wings are really not designed for actual flight, thrips use a method called “clap and fling” to become airborne.
 Basically, a thrips claps its wings together, above its back, and then flings them apart, over and over.
 This creates enough lift to get somewhere else, but that’s about it.
 If you actually get ahold of one, you will see that they have 2 pairs of very skinny, fringed wings and a narrow, cigar-shaped body.
 Newly emerged adults are pale yellowish-green, while adults are black with red markings.